 THE ANTIQUE PAINT LOOK: Watch and Learn About This Great Wood Finishing Option

-Milk paint and it’s close cousin chalked paint are easy to like.
+Chalked paint and it’s close cousin milk paint are easy to like.
 They’re both safe, fast drying and when used in a particular way they deliver a kind of vintage beauty that only gets better with the bumps and dings imparted by everyday life.
-It’s this classic, old-time beauty that really makes milk paint and chalked paint worthwhile.
-You can see one of my antiqued projects below.
+It’s this classic, old-time beauty that really makes chalked paint worthwhile.
+You can see one of my own antiqued projects below.

-Milk paint has been around a lot longer than chalked paint, and I first experienced authentic milk paint in 1988.
+Chalked paint has been around for a while, and I first experienced authentic milk paint (similar to chalked paint) in 1988.
 I was working as a cabinetmaker in a shop where we built traditional kitchen cabinets from solid wood.
-What struck me at the time was not just the look of antiquity created by milk paint (there really is nothing like the effect that it and chalked paint create), but also what you could do to make this finish look old and wise by distressing it.
+What struck me at the time was not just the look of antiquity created by chalked paint (there really is nothing like the effect that it creates), but also what you could do to make this finish look old and wise by distressing it.
 I’ve been a fan ever since.

-Sanding is necessary to smooth the surface after milk painting.
+Sanding is necessary to smooth the surface after chalked painting.
 Exact effort put into corners and edges removes enough paint to expose bare wood, creating a worn, aged look.

-As you’d guess from the name, milk paint is based on milk proteins, enhanced with natural pigments, lime and clay.
-It comes as a powder that you mix with water, then brush on.
-Milk paint can be applied to clean, bare wood, though you can also brush it on over an existing urethane finish if you use a bonding agent mixed with the paint.
-I’ve applied milk paint to furniture that had been lightly oiled in the past and it worked fine too.
-Chalked paint offers the same benefits, but my favourite kind come pre-mixed and ready to use.
-I prefer chalked paint.
+As you’d guess from the name, chalked paint is based on natural binders, enhanced with pigments, lime and clay.
+It comes in a can, then you brush it on.
+Chalked paint can be applied to clean, bare wood, though you can also brush it on over an existing urethane finish if you use a bonding agent mixed with the paint.
+I’ve applied it to furniture that had been lightly oiled in the past and it worked fine too.
+All colours of chalked paint offer these same benefits.

-One way to use milk paint/chalked paint begins by staining your wood to simulate that antique, golden patina imparted by age.
+One way to use chalked paint begins by staining your wood to simulate that antique, golden patina imparted by age.
 Any medium brown stain will do.
-Let this stain dry for a couple of days, then mix up a batch of milk paint with water.
-You need to know right up front that thorough mixing takes some effort.
-I’ve tried mixing by hand with a stick, but it leaves lumps.
-The instructions recommend a blender, but I’ve had good luck using a large, old spade bit in a cordless drill as a kind of workshop egg beater.
-The best part of using a spade bit is that I don’t have to sneak the blender out of the house past Mary’s vigilant eye.
+Let this stain dry for a couple of days, then apply a medium-thick coat of chalked paint.
+One reason I like this stuff better than milk paint is avoiding the trouble of mixing.
+I’ve tried mixing milk paint by hand with a stick, but it leaves lumps.
+The instructions recommend a blender for milk paint, but I’ve had good luck using a large, old spade bit in a cordless drill as a kind of workshop egg beater.
+The best part of using a spade bit is that I don’t have to sneak the blender out of the house past my wife’s vigilant eye.

 Brush on the paint and let it dry on top of the stained wood.
-I applied one coat of Liberty Blue to the bookcase you see here; two coats may be necessary in other cases.
-As with any finish, milk paint makes the wood a bit rougher as surface fibers swell, stand upright and harden that way.
-Let the milk paint dry for a full day, then grab a piece of 220-grit sandpaper and lightly rub the surface to knock down the raised grain.
+I applied one coat to the blue bookcase you see here; two coats may be necessary in other cases.
+As with any finish, chalked paint makes the wood a bit rougher as surface fibers swell, stand upright and harden that way.
+Let the paint dry for a full day, then grab a piece of 220-grit sandpaper and lightly rub the surface to knock down the raised grain.
 As you work, it’s time to apply some artistry, too.

-Here I am using an abrasive rubbing pad to work through milk paint in strategic places, simulating wear in an attractive way.
+Here I am using an abrasive rubbing pad to work through chalked paint in strategic places, simulating wear in an attractive way.

-I used to buy my milk paint from a place called Homestead House Paint Company, and though their products are good I’ve found something better.
-Rust-Oleum Chalked Paint comes premixed and ready to use, it’s more widely available than Homestead House stuff.
-It’s also easier to succeed with because there’s no chance of lumps of uneven mixing.
+Rust-Oleum Chalked Paint offers the most widely available option, and as I said it comes premixed and ready to use, it’s more widely available than milk paint.
+It’s easier to succeed with because there’s no chance of lumps of uneven mixing.

 Chalked Paint is similar to milk paint but easier and less risky to use.
 Both types are very soft and easily sanded and distressed when dry.